Despite rising coronavirus cases: India’s packed trains ready to roll again

 NEW DELHI: Tens of thousands of people have booked out seats on Indian trains that are due to restart on Tuesday after a near seven-week lockdown, raising concerns of spreading the coronavirus in the absence of social distancing, a British wire service reported.

+State-run railways restarted services from New Delhi to 12 cities including Mumbai, Chennai and Bengaluru, and within an hour of opening, all seats were booked out online, a spokesman said.

+“The trains will run full.
+Reservations have been made for 54,000 passengers,” said another official.

-Tuesday will only be a small opening for the notoriously overcrowded rail system.
+Tuesday will only be a small opening for the notoriously overcrowded rail system that in normal times moves more than 20 million people a day.

 Passengers will have to wear masks throughout the journey and will be screened before they board the train, the railway ministry said.
 They also have to sign up for a government-backed contact tracing app on their phones, the ministry said.